odoo/documentation/content/developer/cli.rst

     Port on which the HTTP server listens, defaults to 8069.

-.. option:: --longpolling-port <port>
+.. option:: --gevent-port <port>

-    TCP port for long-polling connections in multiprocessing or gevent mode, defaults to 8072.
+    TCP port for websocket connections in multiprocessing or gevent mode, defaults to 8072.
 Not used in default (threaded) mode.

 .. option:: --proxy-mode